-The Fighting Indians Band currently engages 220 dedicated students in a variety of ensembles and activities throughout the year.
+The Fighting Indians Band currently engages 200 dedicated students in a variety of ensembles and activities throughout the year.
 Together they strive to achieve the highest level of artistry through performance.
-This extraordinary group of young performers come from Vero Beach High School's Marching Band, three Symphonic Bands, Chamber Winds and Brass Ensemble, Orchestra Winds, Percussion Ensemble, and three Jazz Bands.
+This extraordinary group of young performers come from the Fighting Indians Marching Band, three Symphonic Bands, various Chamber Ensembles and Brass Ensemble, Orchestra Winds, Chamber Winds, Percussion Ensemble, three Jazz Bands, and the Color Guard.

 We are the Fighting Indians Band, the Pride of the Treasure Coast.

-We strive to achieve success and excellence in all that we do.
-We strive to perform to the best of our abilities and beyond, together in a superior band.
+We strive to achieve success and excellence in all our endeavors.
+We strive to perform to the best of our abilities and beyond, individually and collectively as a superior band.

-We believe in upholding tradition and in displaying respect, discipline, and musician ship.
+We believe in honoring our tradition and embodying pride, discipline, and musicianship.

 By accomplishing this mission, we will establish the foundation of our personal success and the success of future bands to come.

 The Fighting Indians Band was founded in 1934-35 by Band Directors James and Thelma Crowley.
 The band was originally developed under the New Deal Era Federal Music Project which was designed to employ professional musicians and music teachers during the Great Depression.
 Mr. and Mrs. Crowley were also the Band Directors for school bands in Melbourne, Fort Pierce, and Stuart.
 While we have some evidence of bands existing in Vero Beach in the decades prior to the 1930’s, bands during this era were likely of the dance band or town band genre and may or may not have been associated with the Vero schools.
 There was an outdoor band shell that was located just to the south east of the old Vero Beach High School which stood on the site of the present day Freshmen Learning Center.
 The Fighting Indians Band gave outdoor concerts at the band shell until sometime in the late 1940’s or 1950’s.